thmxv/tx-lang-cxx/README.md

 ### To consider

-- Make not operator postfix and ! instead of 'not'
 - Sync GC and allocator, meaning the GC is always triggered before the pool allocator falls-back to the upstream allocator.
 - Chapter 25 challenges